Billy (Black Christmas): Original concept and inspirations

-(Left to right) The crimes of serial killers William Heirens and Edmund Kemper served as inspiration for Billy in the 1974 film and its remake, respectively.
+The crimes of serial killers William Heirens (left) and Edmund Kemper (right) served as inspiration for Billy in the 1974 film and its remake, respectively.

 The original concept for Billy was created by Timothy Bond and Roy Moore, with further contributions to the character by Bob Clark.
 During the early 1970s, Bond and Moore sought to jumpstart their careers in the film industry by writing a horror film.
 Hearing stories of a babysitter who terrorized children in his care, Bond and Moore began writing the script.
 When developing the script, Bond and Moore used oral traditions and real-world events as a basis in crafting the character.
 A major source of inspiration was the urban legend of "The Babysitter and the Man Upstairs", (Note: Attributed to multiple references:) which itself is based on the unsolved murder of Janett Christman, who had been babysitting for the Womack family in Columbia, Missouri.
 (Note: Attributed to multiple references:) At the time of the script's development, the urban legend had become widespread in Canada and the United States, with slight variations depending on the region.
 The basic storyline describes a young woman who, while babysitting three children, is tormented by a madman who leaves threatening phone calls, later revealed to originate from upstairs in the house.
 The legend was the basis for other films, including the 1979 film When a Stranger Calls and its subsequent remake.

 Additional inspiration was drawn from serial killer William Heirens, who left taunting messages in lipstick for one of his killings, and a series of murders that occurred during the 1943 holiday season in the Westmount area of Montreal, in which 14-year-old George Webster bludgeoned several of his family members to death and attempted to kill others.
 (Note: Attributed to multiple references:) Modern publications have described the crimes of serial killer and rapist Wayne Boden as an additional influence.
 (Note: Attributed to multiple references:)